Reopening the CWGC Experience

-We're closed at weekends, on French public holidays (12 July; 15 and 16 August & 1 November 2019) and during December and January for maintenance - the final day of operations will be Friday 29 November 2019.
+The CWGC Experience is closed at weekends, on French public holidays (13 and 14 July; 14 August), on Friday 30 October (All Saints Day) and during December and January for maintenance - the final day of operations will be Monday 30 November 2020.

 Toilets, a gift shop and vending machines are available at the centre

 We are committed to providing an accessible attraction, and we strive to ensure that visitors with disabilities can enjoy as much of our centre as possible.